-Judith Eugene – Architecture, Classic Cars, Cooking, Gardening, Interior Decorating, Life Stories, Music, Pet Connections, Positive Living, Product Design, Reiki, Writing, and Yoga and Posture Instructor
+Judith Eugene – Architecture, Classic Cars, Cooking, Gardening & Birds, Interior Decorating, Life Stories, Music, Pet Connections, Positive Living, Reiki Therapy, Writing, Yoga and Posture

 Judith is the Founder of The Loving Hands Group.
-She is a licensed Architect and an Interior Decorator with over 25 years of experience, graduating with honors from Kent State University.
-Judith is a certified yoga instructor with specialized senior adult training through the YogaFit training program.
-She is also a Reiki Master Teacher, trained in the Usui Reiki system.
+She is an experienced health and wellness teacher, presenting at businesses, organizations, and scholastic institutions throughout northern Ohio.
+Judith is a certified yoga instructor, with specialized training to work with senior adults and people with disabilities.
+She is also a Reiki Master Teacher, trained in the Usui and Holy Fire® Reiki healing systems.
 Judith is an accomplished writer, and her work has been featured in several Cleveland publications.
-She is also a singer and guitarist, performing frequently at local venues.
-Judith is an animal welfare advocate with extensive experience in foster pet care and placement.
-Antique cars are one of her favorite hobbies, and she is experienced in planning and judging antique car shows.
+She is also a singer and guitarist, an animal welfare advocate, and an antique car enthusiast.
+Judith’s first career was in architecture and interior decorating, graduating with honors from Kent State University.